akinsho/bufferline.nvim/README.md

 You can either try manually overriding the colours or manually creating these highlight groups before loading this plugin.

-If the contrast in your colour scheme is too high, think an all black colour scheme, this plugin won't create a nice tabline.
+If the contrast in your colour scheme isn't very high, think an all black colour scheme, some of the highlights of this plugin won't really work as intended since it depends on darkening things.

 ## Configuration